mohame54/Simple-Auto-Diff/README.md

 - You should also pass the inputs to your function by reference.
 - You should look into the provided functions any function outside the provided will not work.
 - Once you create a graph and you don't want to use it anymore you should use diff::delete_graph.

-Quadratic Function:

-The hyperbolic sine function is defined as Sinh:

 ```cpp
 #include <iostream>